thavlik/vpn-operator/README.md

 kubectl get mask -Aw
 ```

 5. The `Mask`'s status object contains a reference to the VPN credentials Secret created for it at `status.provider.secret`.
-Plug these values into your sidecar containers (e.g. [gluetun](https://github.com/qdm12/gluetun)).
+Plug these values into your sidecar containers (e.g. as environment variables with [gluetun](https://github.com/qdm12/gluetun)).

 ## Chart Configuration
 ```yaml